 As a result, our ability to walk and avoid falls and injuries decreases significantly, leading to hospitalizations or the need for in-home care.
 Adults who fall into this population also tend to accumulate more fat during this time.
 But, new research is showing there may be a way to combat this.

-A recent study displays the benefits of following this unique dietary protocol may help older adults avoid muscle loss and reduce fat gain while consuming lean red meat.
+A recent study displays the benefits of following this unique dietary protocol that may help older adults avoid muscle loss and reduce fat gain while consuming lean red meat.

 The DASH dietary pattern is a high-quality therapeutic diet known to improve various diverse and at-risk populations.

-The DASH diet’s primary protein recommendations are poultry and fish while decreasing red meats throughout the diet.
+DASH diet’s primary protein recommendations are poultry and fish while decreasing red meats throughout the diet.
 However, this study included the use of lean red meat as their primary source of protein.

 Under controlled feeding conditions, 15 males and 21 females consumed 1800 kcal/day for 12 weeks.
 Every day, 126g of fresh, lean red meat was equally portioned throughout three meals.
 Subjects were to avoid consuming foods/beverages outside the provided breakfast, lunch, and dinner.
 Also, body composition and muscle strength measures were obtained at weeks 0, 3, 6, 9, and 12.

 By following a DASH-like diet, participants significantly changed their body composition:

-While these findings are promising, it is always important to consult with your doctor and dietician before switching to a new diet.
+While these findings are promising, it is always important to consult your doctor and dietician before switching to a new diet.